TRLPC: Blackstone to back Gates buy with roughly $4.2B in debt

-NEW YORK (Reuters) - Credit Suisse, Citibank, Goldman Sachs, Morgan Stanley, Deutsche Bank and UBS are leading the roughly $4.2 billion financing that will back Blackstone Group LP’s (BX.N) acquisition of Gates Global Inc, sources told Thomson Reuters LPC.
+NEW YORK, April 9 (Reuters) - Credit Suisse, Citibank, Goldman Sachs, Morgan Stanley, Deutsche Bank and UBS are leading the roughly $4.2 billion financing that will back Blackstone Group LP’s acquisition of Gates Global Inc, sources told Thomson Reuters LPC.

 The financing will be split between loans and bonds.